 The handbook serves as an informational document listing the policies and processes students are subject to during both didactic and clinical education.
 The handbook is not all-inclusive addressing all situations and circumstances that may present therefore, should there be an occurrence not addressed in this document, an addition may be added in the form of an addendum.

-The MiRIS CT program prepares students to become eligible to complete the CT certification exam administered by the American Registry of Radiologic Technologists (ARRT).
+The EPiC CT program prepares students to become eligible to complete the CT certification exam administered by the American Registry of Radiologic Technologists (ARRT).
 The program terminates in an award of a Certificate of Completion as determined by the college issuing the award.
-The program has been developed to be consistent with standards and requirements of the American Society of Radiologic Technologists (ASRT); the American College of Radiology (ACR); the American Registry of Radiologic Technologists (ARRT) and the Michigan Radiologic and Imaging Science (MiRIS) consortium.
+The program has been developed to be consistent with standards and requirements of the American Society of Radiologic Technologists (ASRT); the American College of Radiology (ACR); the American Registry of Radiologic Technologists (ARRT) and the Educational Programs in Collaboration (EPiC) consortium.

 |Course Number||Course Title||Credit|